klharp/SQLAchemy-SurfsUp/README.md

 # SQLAlchemy Homework - Surfs Up!

+## Project Overview
+This project is a climate analysis and data exploration of the climate database.
+Python and SQLAlchemy were used to do basic climate analysis and data exploration of the climate database using SQLAlchemy ORM queries, Pandas, and Matplotlib.

+Languages and libraries used:

+* Pandas
+* Numpy
+* Matplotlib
+* SQLAlchemy
+* DateTime

+---

 ## Climate Analysis and Exploration

 ### Data Preparation

-Python and SQLAlchemy were used to do basic climate analysis and data exploration of a climate database using SQLAlchemy ORM queries, Pandas, and Matplotlib.

 * Jupyter notebook, `climate.ipynb` and [hawaii.sqlite](Resources/hawaii.sqlite) files were used to complete the climate analysis and data exploration.